edamame-load-test/edamame-load-test.github.io/docs/case-study.md

 Miro facilitates WebSocket load testing by extending JMeter with a plugin and custom scripts.
 To mitigate the costs associated with running load tests on AWS, they use temporary Spot instances which are only active for the duration of the test.

-For developers looking to build their own custom distribution solution, [AWS](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/) and [Google Cloud](https://cloud.google.com/architecture/distributed-load-testing-using-gke) both have guides on how to manage the underlying infrastructure to facilitate this.

-In this approach, the developer takes on all responsibility for the challenges associated with running a distributed test.
+For developers looking to build their own custom distribution solution, [AWS](https://aws.amazon.com/solutions/implementations/distributed-load-testing-on-aws/) and [Google Cloud](https://cloud.google.com/architecture/distributed-load-testing-using-gke) both have guides on how to manage the underlying infrastructure to facilitate this.In this approach, the developer takes on all responsibility for the challenges associated with running a distributed test.

 ### b.
 Cloud-based services